 Players may switch a card from one hand to the other or keep them as they were dealt.
 Double down before and after splitting is permitted, as well as re-split aces.
 Blackjack only pays even money.
 A switched blackjack is only a 21.
 If the dealer makes a 22, all hands that are still alive push.

 Free Bet Blackjack

 There are bonus payouts for making a five-card 21, 777 and 678.
 The trade off for these player friendly rules is that 10’s are removed from the deck.
 The other ten-value face cards are still in play.
-This makes the dealer bust left often.
+This makes the dealer bust left often and fewer blackjack are dealt because of it.
 Players will hit a few more stiff hands because of this.

 Super Fun 21

 Super Fun 21 is a game often spread in a single or double deck format.
 Players can double down on any number of cards, even after a split.
 Split aces may be hit and re-split.
 Surrender is available at any time, even after hitting and doubling down.
 Blackjack always wins but it only pays even money unless it is an ace and face of diamonds.
 In that scenario, the player gets paid 2-1.